Privacy Notice

 You will not be subject to decisions that will have a significant impact on you based solely on automated decision-making.

-Data sharing
+Information sharing

-Transferring information outside the EU
+Transferring information outside the UK

 Data security